raspberrypilearning/cd-sebento-appinv-3/en/step_5.md

 title: Why is the value not returned?
 ---

-What will happen now is your code will ask Firebase for the current amount of places.
-Firebase will look for this and when it finds the value, it will call another function, in this case `GotValue`.
+Right now, your code asks Firebase for the current amount of places.
+Firebase will look for this and once it finds the value, it will call another function, in this case `GotValue`.

 This is known as an **asynchronous call** and means your app can keep running while it waits for Firebase!

 --- /collapse ---

-+ When Firebase finds the value it will run the `GotValue` function.
++ Once Firebase finds the value, it will run the `GotValue` function.
 So go ahead and add a `when Firebase.GotValue` block, so you can run some code when this happens.

 + Firstly you need to increment the amount of the places (as you are adding a new one).
-Hover over `value` and drag out a `set value to`.
+Hover over `value` and drag out a `set value to` block.
 Put this into the `when Firebase.GotValue` block.
 Also take out a `get value` block.

 + From Math, drag out the `+` block along with a `0` block.
 Set the `0` block to `1`.

-+ Place the `get value` and the `0` block into the `+` block and attach this to the `set value to` block.
++ Place the `get value` and `0` blocks into the `+` block, and attach it to the `set value to` block.

 ![](images/firebaseGotPlaceNumber.png)

-+ Ok, so now you have your a unique **tag**.
-You have just increased the previous placeNumber by one.
-The next time sometime tries to add a place they will do the same, and so your **tag** will stay  unique!
++ Now you have your a unique tag: you have just increased the `"PlaceNumber"` by `1`.
+The next time someone adds a place, they will also automatically increase the `"PlaceNumber"`, so your **tag** will always stay unique!

-+ Drag the `call FirebaseDB.StoreValue` block you added previously to underneath the `set value to` block
++ Drag the `call FirebaseDB.StoreValue` block you added earlier to below the `set value to` block:

 ![](images/firebaseStoreLocation.png)

-This block tells Firebase to add the location (the address in the textbox) to the database.
-When you want to find the address again you can use its **tag** (the place number).
+This block tells the Firebase database to store the location (the address in the TextBox).
+When you want to find the address again, you can use its tag (its value of `"PlaceNumber"`).

-+ Attach a `get value` block to the `tag` attachment and a `TextBox.text` to the `value` attachment.
++ Connect a `get value` block to the `tag` attachment, and a `TextBox.text` to the `value` attachment.

-+ The only thing left now to do is change the amount of places in Firebase.
-This is exactly the same as the previous block just with the tag and value changed.
++ The only thing left to do is to change the amount of places in Firebase.
+This code for this is exactly the same as the previous block, just with the tag and value changed.
 Try it yourself!
-It should go just underneath the previous `call Firebase.StoreValue` block.
+It should go just below the previous `call Firebase.StoreValue` block.

 --- hints ---